micro/micro/README.md

 ## Create a service

-Create your service and follow the guide
+Create your service (all setup is now automatic!):

 ```
 micro new helloworld
 ```

-Tidy and make protos
+This will:
+- Create a new service in the `helloworld` directory
+- Automatically run `go mod tidy` and `make proto` for you
+- Show the updated project tree including generated files
+- Warn you if `protoc` is not installed, with install instructions

+If you need OpenAPI support, install `protoc-gen-openapi` separately:
 ```
-cd helloworld
-go mod tidy
+go install github.com/google/gnostic/plugins/protoc-gen-openapi@latest
-make proto
 ```

 ## Run the service